 The population of the Fayette R-III Schools believes that school is a safe atmosphere for learning.
 In order to preserve this notion, the following rules and regulations have been developed to assist in ensuring that belief.
 The behaviors are those that we feel detract from the safe operation of Daly Elementary School.
+In addition to the consequences specified here, school officials will notify law enforcement and document violations in the student's discipline file pursuant to law and Board policy.

-In all situations where a child is sent to the office (major office referrals), the parent will be notified by phone.
+In all situations where a child is sent to the office (major office referrals), the parent will be notified by phone or email.
 All behavior referrals will be given to the student to be brought home.